To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Methodology

-According to Proposition \ref{prop:err-reduction}, a positive pairwise observed contrast implies improvement in true agreement when \( A_R(c_1)-A_R(c_0)\ >\ J(c_1)-J(c_0). \) In other words, with the reference held fixed, a superior $P$ or $M$ (as seen in $A_R$) implies a better alignment with $y$ and a reduced measurement error when the change in co-labeling covariance is sufficiently small.
-We argue that the co-labeling covariance being sufficiently small is plausible for two reasons.
+According to Proposition~\ref{prop:err-reduction}, a positive contrast implies improvement in true agreement when $R(c_1)-R(c_0) > J(c_1)-J(c_0)$.
+With the reference fixed, a superior $P$ or $M$ (as indicated by a higher $R$) implies better alignment with $y$ and reduced measurement error when the change in co-labeling covariance is sufficiently small.
+We argue this condition is plausible for two reasons.
 First, with $G^\star$ and $H^\star$ fixed, any residual shift in $J$ arises solely from the LLM side and should be small.
-Second, when prompts and models improve true agreement, they are more likely to reduce ``both incorrect" component of $J$, making $J(c_1)-J(c_0)\le 0$ more plausible than $>0$.
-Hence the observed $A_R$ gains are conservative as they tend to \emph{understate} the improvement in $A_T$.
+Second, when prompts and models improve true agreement, they are more likely to reduce the ``both-incorrect'' component of $J$, making $J(c_1)-J(c_0)\le 0$ more plausible than $>0$.
+The observed $R$ gains are therefore conservative as they tend to \emph{understate} the improvement in $T$.